Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_light_sensor/application_implementation.md

 - we will call this function 2 times in the code:

-  - in emberGpdAfPluginMainCallback (the function called after boot) so that if the node is already commissioned to a network and working from energy harvesting, measurement can be done as quickly as possible to immediately issue a report before lacking energy. following code should be placed before the   while (initStatus != SL_STATUS_OK) ; line. it calls the the measurement function then tells the stack a report should be sent with the results.
+  - in emberGpdAfPluginMainCallback (the function called after boot) so that if the node is already commissioned to a network and working from energy harvesting, measurement can be done as quickly as possible to immediately issue a report before lacking energy.

+  Following code should be placed just before the   "while (initStatus != SL_STATUS_OK) ;" line (which should be close to line number 555).

+  It calls the the measurement function then tells the stack a report should be sent with the results.

   ```c
   perform_measurement();